erosvitor/CTSLibraryJ/README.md

 ## Description

-The CTSLibraryJ is a resources library to conversion, validation and formatting.
+The CTSLibraryJ is a Java project that contens several routines to manipulation of strings and numbers.

 ## Features of Library